 The biggest issue is that prospects aren’t looking favorable for any of these bills.
 Proposed legislation in the twenty-three states above have met various fates: “some of the measures have been withdrawn, others are languishing in committees, and none has received a floor vote.”
 In addition, as the physical repairability of devices plummets with every generation, it is only getting harder and harder for consumers to choose the “right” way – the eco-friendly way.
 Maybe one day, we’ll be able to repair and reuse instead of buying the next iPhone or Surface, but for now we will have to wait and see.

-* Jennifer Huseby is an Associate Editor on the Michigan Technology Law Review.
+* Jennifer Huseby is an Executive Editor on the Michigan Technology Law Review.